vuejs/v2.vuejs.org/src/v2/guide/index.md

 ### Relation to Custom Elements

 You may have noticed that Vue components are very similar to **Custom Elements**, which are part of the [Web Components Spec](https://www.w3.org/wiki/WebComponents/).
 That's because Vue's component syntax is loosely modeled after the spec.
-For example, Vue components implement the [Slot API](https://github.com/w3c/webcomponents/blob/gh-pages/proposals/Slots-Proposal.md) and the `is` special attribute.
-However, there are a few key differences:
+For example, Vue components implement the [Slot API](https://github.com/w3c/webcomponents/blob/gh-pages/proposals/Slots-Proposal.md) and the `is` special attribute, however there are a few key differences:

 1. The Web Components Spec is still in draft status, and is not natively implemented in every browser.
 In comparison, Vue components don't require any polyfills and work consistently in all supported browsers (IE9 and above).
 When needed, Vue components can also be wrapped inside a native custom element.